kyu065/CSI3140_A4/README.md

 Patients can check their current wait time by inputting their name and code on the client/patient page.
 - **Check WaitTime** - Patients sign in and are presented with a message displaying the current wait time.
+                     - Patients have to input their respective name and given code.

 ### Admin Interface